From pencils, paper and paints to activity kits, lessons and professional development.

 Mini Design Challenges: 60-90 minutes

-Foster creativity with upcycled materials!
+Foster creativity with interesting recyclable materials!
 Short design challenges can be a great way to engage students, foster creativity, assess understanding and build collaborative skills without a huge investment in planning time.
-In this workshop we engage in a few short challenges, explore materials, their attributes and uses, while discussing the “maker moves” that ensure successful student-led learning experiences.
-(Includes a tour of RAFT upon request). $250
+In this workshop we engage in short challenges, explore materials, their attributes and uses, while discussing the “maker moves” that ensure successful student-led learning experiences. $250

 Integrated STEAM Education: 2-3 hours

-Plan lessons around Global Design Challenges!
-The training focuses on integrating short design challenges into your lesson plans.
-First, we engage in a sample NGSS-aligned design challenge.
-Then we review key design challenge components using RAFT’s lesson planning resources, after which we dive into planning.
-Using workshop participants as a forum, we brainstorm ideas, explore materials and share initial plans for feedback. $350 – $450
+This workshop focuses on integrating design challenges into existing or emerging lesson plans so that students will be able to potentially develop solutions to Global Challenges.
+Participants engage in a sample NGSS-aligned design challenge and then review key design challenge components using RAFT’s lesson planning resources, after which they dive into planning.
+With workshop participants as a forum, we brainstorm ideas, explore materials and share initial plans for feedback. $350 – $450

 STEM Learning Activities: 2-3 hours

-Unpack the NGSS using RAFT kits!
-Prepackaged STEM activity kits are a great way to design a hands-on lesson, while investigating science standards.
+Prepackaged STEM activity kits are a great way to design a hands-on lesson, while investigating unpacked science standards (NGSS).
 With limited planning, RAFT kits can easily be modified or extended for any learner.
 Explore how our kits can become effective engineering challenges, encourage problem solving, creativity, and application of learning.
 This is a great way to integrate student-led instruction without exhaustive planning. $350 – $450

 Found Engineering and Materials Management: 1-2 hours

 This workshop focuses on organization systems and creative reuse of materials.
-A great foundational training for any team looking to learn how to use inexpensive common objects to create robust and meaningful hands-on projects.
+This is a great foundation training for any team looking to learn how to use inexpensive common objects to create robust and meaningful hands-on projects.
 In addition to exploring material attributes and how to manipulate common materials, we review how to organize and manage materials in the classroom to avoid excessive clutter and clean-up time. $250 – $350

 Create Your Own